-Christopher Gallagher was named Chief Risk Officer and Group Actuary, effective September 2015, responsible for Sompo International's Enterprise Risk Management and Actuarial Functions.
-He was also appointed Executive Director of Sompo International Holdings Ltd. in February 2019 and Chief Executive Officer of Sompo International's Commercial Property and Casualty Business.
+Christopher Gallagher currently serves as Executive Director of Sompo International Holdings Ltd. and Chief Executive Officer of Sompo International's Commercial Property and Casualty Business.
+Mr. Gallagher was previously Chief Risk Officer and Group Actuary, from September 2015 through February 2019, responsible for Sompo International's Enterprise Risk Management and Actuarial Functions.
 Prior to joining the Group, Mr. Gallagher was the Chief Risk Officer of the Insurance segment at Axis Capital Holdings from 2007 to 2015.
 Prior thereto, he served from 2001 to 2007 as a Senior Manager in Ernst & Young LLP's insurance and actuarial advisory practice in London.
 Mr. Gallagher holds a Bachelor of Science (Honours) degree in Mathematics and Statistics from the University of Glasgow and is a Fellow of the Institute and Faculty of Actuaries in the UK.